Jason McCord / Level Designer

 This was a fun level to work on.
 It went fast, since it's essentially pretty small, but there was a lot of research to get the layout as correct as possible.
 It was one of the places in the game that we had to get just right.

-The Whitehouse was blocked out in-game to some extent when I was put on the level.
-I took what was there and we designed a layout from that, then I worked on the map to completion.
+The White House was already blocked out in-game by another level designer to some extent when I was assigned to it.
+I took what was there and we designed a layout from that, expanding it where needed, adding the yard and the underground bunker, etc. Then I worked on the map to completion.

 JUST LIKE OLD TIMES

 Near the end of the game, this level has the player tracking the bad guy through a cave system in Afghanistan.
-This really put my terrain skills to the test, since the whole thing was basically made of rock, and building caves can get real squirrely real fast.
+This really put my terrain skills to the test, since the whole thing was basically made of rock, and building caves can get real squirrely real fast building the whole thing with patches in Radiant (Level Editor).

 The level was nearly cut at one point, but was brought back to life by a team effort of 2 great scripters on the team.